 Affiliate programs are great avenues to make money from your blog, but these programs can be risky for you and your blog.
 How?

 It happened with one guy.
 (Maybe happened with more people) He was an affiliate for a software product and always make lots of affiliate sales.
 Overall he and his audience were happy.

-One day he got an email saying, “the Software you promote has a bug and it records the transaction details like the credit card, debit card, and other sensitive information.”
+One day he got an email saying; “the Software you promote has a bug and it records the transaction details like the credit card, debit card, and other sensitive information.”

-The news went viral and by researching more it was found that he owns millions from users.
-But all the money went to software company which exists only on paper.
+The news went viral, and by researching more, they found that he owns millions from users.
+But all the money went to a software company which exists only on paper.
 So when you are promoting any product you have to be sure it works perfectly.Ensure that you use the affiliate product you are promoting before recommending it to others.
 Click To Tweet

 Ensure that you use the product before recommending it to others.
 Here is a list of few legitimate Affiliate sites.
 Your blog is your business (even though you are working from home).
 So follow the best standard for business practices.

 Related Post: How to Grow Your Blog Faster Than You Imagine